 So, instead of answering email as soon as it pings into your inbox, be email efficient and allot dedicated periods of time to replying to messages.
-For example, use first thing in the morning to reply to any urgent mails you have, or wait until you complete one of your major tasks in the morning.
-Apply mindfulness when opening your inbox and watch your productivity rise!
+For example, use 30 minutes first thing in the morning to reply to any urgent mails you have, or wait until you have completed one of your major tasks.
+Apply mindfulness when opening your inbox and watch your productivity rise.

 Just like emails, these take your attention away from the task at hand and distract you.
 Turn off all unnecessary notifications, and, instead, set your own mindfulness notification system with an hourly alarm on your phone during the day.

 Every hour when your phone pings, take a mindful breath or rub your hands together to become aware of your senses.
 It will help you come back into the present moment and refocus.
 Dr Tobias agrees.
-“The easiest and quickest instruction that I give to others and to myself is that practising mindfulness is all about coming to our senses, and it's a bit of a metaphor but it’s also a physical instruction: get in touch with my body: feel,” says Dr Tobias.
+“The easiest and quickest instruction that I give to others and to myself is that practising mindfulness is all about coming to our senses, and it's a bit of a metaphor but it’s also a physical instruction: get in touch with my body: feel,” she told us.

 “I rub my hands together, and for a moment or two, notice the sensations in my fingers and my hand and that brings me back into the here and now.
 The people that now how to do this simple instruction and do it consistently are more present.
 And because they’re more present, they’re actually more satisfied.”